I helped make him famous. (3-minute read.)

 But I think we all have magic.
 We all possess something unique.
 And actually, that’s the secret sauce, it’s just being you and that’s all you need to be.
 Ewan was always going to be special.
 And so are you.

-As an entrepreneur, you know in your bones that you have something exceptional to offer but sometimes it can feel like you’re missing the mark, people don’t get it no matter how many videos you put out.
+As an actor, you know in your bones that you have something exceptional to offer but sometimes it can feel like you’re missing out by simply not being seen.

 Let me be that tiny cog to your Ewan McGregor and let’s see you center stage.